kixxauth/filepath/README.md

 ## Testing
 To run the tests, just do

-	node test.js
+  ./manage test

-You should see 'PASSED' as the only output.
-Any failed tests will output an error message and halt execution.
-If you don't see anything, that means the tests did not complete for some reason.
-You'll have to set breakpoints to figure out where.
+You should see the test results output.

 Copyright and License
 ---------------------